RingCentral-Pro-Services/ivrorchestrator-docs/docs/media/import-new-media.md

 ## Delete Media

-To delete one or more media files, simple check the box to the left hand side of the associated row item(s) and the **Delete** button will become avaiable.
+To delete one or more media files, simple check the box to the left hand side of the associated row item(s) and the **Delete** button will become available.

 * 1. Select the media files to delete by clicking the checkbox on the left hand side of the row item.
 * 2. Click the **Delete** button above the data table that is now available.